Ron Baker (basketball)

 Ronald Delaine Baker (born March 30, 1993) is an American former professional basketball player.
 He played college basketball for the Wichita State Shockers.
-Going undrafted in the 2016 NBA Draft, he spent 3 seasons in the NBA, playing for the New York Knicks and Washington Wizards.
+Going undrafted in the 2016 NBA draft, he spent 3 seasons in the NBA, playing for the New York Knicks and Washington Wizards.

 Early life

-Born in Hays, Kansas, Baker spent his early childhood in the tiny farming town of Utica, Kansas, growing up with one sister and one brother.
+Born in Hays, Kansas, Baker spent his early childhood in the small farming town of Utica, Kansas, growing up with one sister and one brother.
 In a 2014 interview, he recalled, "I have memories of when was I very, very little, holding a basketball in my dog's doghouse when I was about 1."
 His father noted that he eventually gravitated toward basketball for practical reasons: "It was easier to haul him around and easier to get five or six to play basketball than to play baseball, where you'd need 12 to 14."